 Grilled Pineapple Margarita

 Try life on the tropical side with our sweetly spiced margarita.
-Pineapple juice and a cinnamon-sugar-rimmed glass give this creative margarita recipe a one-two punch of refreshingly sweet flavor.
+Pineapple juice and a cinnamon-sugar-rimmed glass give this creative margarita recipe a punch of refreshingly sweet flavor.

 Blood Orange Margarita

 Make margarita magic in minutes by pouring the classic ingredients—tequila, triple sec, and lime juice—into a pitcher along with blood orange juice.
 Serve over ice with a slice of fresh lime.

 Tip: Substitute pomegranate or orange juice if you can't find blood orange juice at your supermarket.

 Tequila Sunrise Margarita

 Enjoy two drinks in one by adding tangy orange juice and a touch of grenadine to traditional margaritas.
 Use red decorating sugar on the rim to spice up your presentation.